casey0808/casey0808.github.io/index.md

 I am Casey, currently living in Shanghai.

-I worked as a data analyst for almost two years, and recently switched to front-end developer.
+I worked as a data analyst for almost two years, and switched to front-end developer at the end of 2019.

 With passion for data visualization and web development, I want to combine the knowledge of both fields, create aesthetic and user-friendly websites, and showcase data in better ways.